 Most of us love bargains and feel the thrill of victory when we snare them.
 But what you might not realize is that the half-off sales are likely not where you’ll find the “bargains.”

-In fact, when an item is advertised as half off, you may really be paying more than if you bought it at the “regular” price.
-And, some of those screaming deals you think you’re getting through online discount and coupon sites are the digital equivalent of the brick-and-mortar price deception.
+In fact, when an item is advertised as 50% off, you may be paying more than if you bought it at the “regular” price.
+And, some of those screaming deals that you think you’re getting through online discount and coupon sites are the digital equivalent of that brick-and-mortar price deception.

-So, understand this and avoid being manipulated:
+So, understand this and avoid being manipulated.

 The fiction of the ‘list price’

 In some cases, the price listed as the “original” was two times the manufacturer’s suggested retail price, reported Money.
-That meant the 50-plus percent “discount” left a buyer with more than the original manufacturer suggested retail price.
+That meant the “discount” of 50% or more left a buyer paying more than the original manufacturer’s suggested retail price.